multiscale-cosim/TVB-NEST-usecase1/README.md

 - HPC systems, currently supported on the [JUWELS](https://apps.fz-juelich.de/jsc/hps/juwels/index.html) and [JUSUF](https://apps.fz-juelich.de/jsc/hps/jusuf/index.html) cluster at the Jülich Supercomputing Centre.

 The intended platform to deploy the MSC framework with this co-simulation usecase are HPC systems.
-They allow independant scaling and of the components and efficient simulations.
+They allow independant scaling of the components and efficient simulations.
 Deploying it on a laptop aids testing and development.

-Please check [INSTALL.md](https://github.com/multiscale-cosim/TVB-NEST-usecase1/blob/hpc/INSTALL.md) for installation details.
+Please check [HERE](https://github.com/multiscale-cosim/TVB-NEST-usecase1/blob/hpc/INSTALL.md) for installation details.
 -- --

 ## :memo: License ##